 Originally we thought that we'd have to camp at the trail head or even stay in the Saskatchewan Crossing hotel just to give ourselves enough day time to complete the peak, considering that the Nugara's took 18 hours to do their trip.
 Upon reflection we decided that on skis and with good weather there was no reason we couldn't do the trip in around 14 hours.
 After changing the date due to avy and weather concerns it was only Ferenc and I leaving Calgary very early in the morning - 2:30 AM from his house in the NW!

-(My knees aren't what they used to be after several skiing mishaps and hundreds of peaks of scree bashing around the Rockies.
+After trying a new pair of skis with my Garmont Andrenalin's on Mount Habel, I decided that it was time to get lighter gear, and this was going to be the inaugural trip for it.
+A bit risky to test new gear on such a big day but a good test.
+My knees aren't what they used to be after several skiing mishaps and hundreds of peaks of scree bashing around the Rockies.
 Plus I was sick of skiing with friends and picking up their gear and realizing how much more weight I was carting up and down the mountain then they were!
-A pound on the feet is like 5 on the back and that meant I was lugging an equivalant of almost 40 pounds extra up and down the mountains, compared to a few friends.)
+A pound on the feet is like 5 on the back and that meant I was lugging an equivalent of almost 40 pounds extra up and down the mountains, compared to a few friends.

 I sold my brand new G3 Tonic's with the heavy Garmont boots and Fritchi bindings and picked up a pair of Scarpa Maestrale boots, Dynafit TLT Radical bindings and Ski Trab Volare skis.
 I tried the gear out for two days of resort skiing before taking them to the back country and knew right away that I was in love. :-) I paid dearly for the weight savings in cash, but all I can say is WOW.
 My knees are going to be eternally grateful!
-The Dynafit TLT binding is very solid and easy to use and the Volare's still have 100mm under foot but are light, light, light!
+The Dynafit TLT binding is very solid and easy to use and the Volaire's still have 100mm under foot but are light, light, light!
 The boots don't seem quite as warm as the Endorphin's but are literally half the weight and no blisters whatsoever so I'm not complaining.

 The parking lot at the Big Bend had at least 8 vehicles parking in it, which was awesome.
 This meant we would be following a packed trail at least for part of the day.
-The 8 pounds of weight on my feet that I was saving over my previous ski setup was immediately apparent as we left the parking area around 0530 via headlamps.
+The 8 pounds of weight on my feet that I was saving over my previous ski setup was immediately apparent as we left the parking area around 0530 via head lamps.
 It was also a nice bonus that the river was still bridged by snow, saving an extra 2km of skiing right at the start of the trip.
-A 'trick' I was trying, in order to speed up the skiing on appoarch / depproach was using kick wax instead of skins on terrain that wasn't too steep.
+A 'trick' I was trying, in order to speed up the skiing on approach / egress was using kick wax instead of skins on terrain that wasn't too steep.
 Ferenc was doubtful about me making it up the hill around the North Saskatchewan River near the parking lot but I managed to prove him wrong.
 I admit that skins would have been easier in this case because of the icy track but with fresh snow I would not hesitate using kick wax on fairly steep terrain - it sure makes the downhill parts much quicker and you're not pushing against skins for kilometers on end.

 Once we got over and around the hill I applied kick wax to Ferenc's skis too and we took off for the glacier.
 Skiing with the new gear and kick wax was an absolute pleasure.
 I honestly felt that I was skiing with slippers on! :-) Ferenc also loved the kick wax idea.
 We took our time considering the length of our day (not to mention the 3 hours of sleep...) and just over 2 hours from the car we were at the toe of the Saskatchewan Glacier.
 We were also near a monster base camp - obviously the cars in the parking lot were part of a pretty big group of winter campers - including a couple of dogs that were barking at us and dashing around camp.
 People were just waking up when we approached and I spoke briefly to one of them.
 He seemed pretty surprised that we had left Calgary that morning and were at the glacier already before 8 am!
 He mentioned that they had attempted Castleguard the previous day but turned back due to group size / speed and snow flurries high up near the Columbia neve.
 He estimated that we would only need around 5 more hours to reach the summit.
 I thought that was optimistic.